 Programs looking to implement approaches to improve remote access to healthcare should consider the importance of funding strategies, the need for specific resources and staff, and technology infrastructure.
 A lack of broadband access continues to limit implementation of telehealth strategies in many rural areas.
 In addition, in some settings patients must still travel to a medical center to use the telehealth equipment for a visit.

-For implementation considerations for implementing rural telehealth programs to address SDOH, see the Rural Telehealth Toolkit.
-For implementation considerations about implementing mobile health clinics and other models to provide remote access to healthcare, see
+For implementation considerations for implementing rural telehealth programs to address SDOH, see Implementation Strategies for Rural Community Telehealth Programs.

 Resources to Learn More

 Telehealth Help Address the Social Determinants of Health?